geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)
 {:/comment}

-You can use the YeastMine Analyze tool available at SGD to retrieve the GO term names for each ID.
+You can use the YeastMine Analyze tool available at SGD!
+This tool will return a table of GO ID, GO term name, GO term namespace (cellular component, molecular function, or biological process) and GO term description for each valid GO ID you supply.
+This will work for any organism, as the GO is the same!

 1. Go to the [Analyze tool on YeastMine](http://yeastmine.yeastgenome.org/yeastmine/bag.do){:target="blank"}
 2. In the Select Type pull down, select `GO Term`
 3. Enter your GO ids or upload a list in the full format (GO:0016020, GO:0016301...)
 4. Click on `Create List`.
-The tool offers several options to download the list.
+The tool offers several options to download the list when you use the `Save a list of...` button.

+If you have a list of GO terms and wish to retrieve GO IDs and/or definitions, you can use the steps above.
+Make sure multi-word GO terms are in double quotes (sporulation,"lactase activity","codeine metabolic process") as the tool will otherwise recognise spaces as delimiters.

 ---------------------------------------------------------------------------
 ## Can I download the ontologies as an Excel spreadsheet?